mediumroast/mr_sdk/README.md

 # mr_sdk
-An Solutions Developme APIs, CLIs for the mediumroast.io
+An Solutions Developmet including APIs, Examples and CLIs for the mediumroast.io